Abdelfattah27/AMIT-Python-Backend-Sessions/FrontEnd/React/outlines/session1_outline.md

     - my-create-react-app
     - npm install -g create-react-app
     - npx create-react-app
-    - React.createElement()
-    - class Component
-    -
+    - structure of react application
+    - create elements and render it from app.js